 Introduction to IT tutorials where they can learn to type, save documents, etc.

-Improving their knowledge of computers (processors, hard disks, peripherals, app development)
+Improving their knowledge of computers (processors, hard disks, peripherals, app development) with IT courses.

 Training for specific programmes (word processors, spreadsheets, powerpoints, etc.)